Welding Work Gloves | High Heat

 - Keep welding cables and electrode holders in good condition.

-+High Heat
+High Heat

 When working with fire and flames, high heat protection from a glove is crucial as the heat of the welding arc can reach temperatures of 10,000 F. Without proper protection, the welder is placed in serious danger of injury.
-The Superior® Deluxe High-Heat Welding Gloves offer added durability that extends the life of the glove while increasing protection from open flame and sparks for the wearer.
-They are lined with a 4mm-thick flame-resistant foam lining and they're cut to provide the wider, roomier fit that many welders prefer.

-+Fires, Explosions, & Sparks
+Fires, Explosions, & Sparks

 Be aware of fire hazards from extreme temperatures associated with any arc welding process.
 The danger of fire results from the effects of this intense heat upon the work and in the form of sparks and molten metals.
 Make sure to separate outside workers from the range of these, and the welder himself should take extra caution.
-The Endura® TIG Horsehide Gloves are fully Kevlar® sewn throughout for seam integrity and resistance to sparks.
-All styles come with a 4" cowhide gauntlet cuff for wrist protection.

 Gloves should be flexible with high dexterity if the worker is handling machinery.
 If they are not, the worker will be forced to take the gloves off, losing that hand protection and exposing himself or herself to possible injury.
-These Endura TIG Welder Gloves are perfect for jobs requiring a fine sense of touch.
-They are made with deerskin leather that is extremely soft and pliable.
-Likewise, this PIP® Cowhide Leather Gloves has excellent dexterity and abrasion resistance to be used in construction, machine operation, light duty welding, utility work, farming, roping and many other general applications.

-*Please note - there are many other hazards in welding, such as UV radiation from arc rays and fumes and gases.
+*Please note - there are many other hazards in welding, such as UV radiation from arc rays, fumes and gases.
 More than just gloves are often required so be sure to have the proper eyewear and clothing in addition to your hand protection for the best chance of avoiding injury.

 +View all Welding Gloves here